Map of Uganda

 By the end of 2021, USAID Advancing Nutrition began fully implementing activities in Uganda.
 Known as hidden hunger, micronutrient deficiencies (lack of intake, absorption, or use of vitamins or minerals) are widespread among children and women of reproductive age in Uganda.
 Food fortification is one of the cost-effective high-impact strategies adopted by the government of Uganda to reduce micronutrient deficiencies and combat malnutrition.

-USAID Advancing Nutrition began working in Uganda in June 2021 to support the government to strengthen compliance with food fortification standards, as well as enforcement and monitoring related to the country’s fortified food products—maize flour, wheat flour, and edible oil.
-Working collaboratively with key stakeholders from the government, including the multi-sectoral National Food Fortification Working Group; civil society; and non-governmental implementing partners, we aim to—
+USAID Advancing Nutrition worked in Uganda from June 2021 to October 2023 and supported the government in strengthening compliance with food fortification standards, as well as enforcement and monitoring related to the country’s fortified food products—maize flour, wheat flour, and edible oil.
+Working collaboratively with key stakeholders from the government, including the multi-sectoral National Food Fortification Working Group; civil society; and non-governmental implementing partners, we aimed to—

 • increase the capacity of the public sector to enforce food fortification standards and regulations